szg0062/RNA_Annotation_Project/README.md

 ##  SCRIPTS INFORMTION
-Most of the scripts used in this bioinformatic pipeline were retreived from GATK v4.1.9.0 guide (https://gatk.broadinstitute.org/hc/en-us/sections/360010932391-4-1-9-0)
+Most of the scripts used in this bioinformatic pipeline were retreived from GATK v4.1.9.0 guide (https://gatk.broadinstitute.org/hc/en-us/sections/360010932391-4-1-9-0).
+Overall, there are 15 scripts for this analysis.
+Nine are for processing WGS data, five for miRNA prep, and 1 in python.
+The python script have 18 other supplemental scripts for the program to function to make the annotations to the final VCF.
+These python scripts were developed by Martyna O. Urbanek-Trzeciak and this program is available on https://github.com/martynaut/mirnome-mutations.

 The following  scripts are included in the Scripts_For_WGS_Processing folder:
 * **FastQC.sh** – Quality check for FastQ files
 * **Trimmomatic.sh** – Cleaning sequencing data by trimming ends
-* **FastQC.sh** – Quality check for FastQ files after trimming
+* **FastQC_Trimmed_FastQ.sh** – Quality check for FastQ files after trimming
 * **BWA-mem.sh** – Aligning WGS data to HG38 (human genome)
 * **Read_groups.sh** (Add or Replace Read Groups) – Adds or replaces read group tags in Fastq files
 * **Mark_Duplicates.sh** – Marks duplicate reads that could be artifacts of PCR
-* **Flag_stats.sh** and Depth_of_Coverage.sh) – counts the number of alignments and the number of times a nucleotide is read during a sequencing run
+* **Flag_stats.sh** and Depth_of_Coverage.sh – counts the number of alignments and the number of times a nucleotide is read during a sequencing run
 * **Base_Recalibration.sh** – detects sequencing machine errors
 * **Haplotype_Caller.sh** – identify possible variant sites in samples